LornaM12/EDA-and-Visualization/README.md

 # EDA-and-Visualization

-EDA is a data analysis technique that mainly focuses on on understanding the characteristics of a dataset.
+Exploratory Data Analysis (EDA) is a data analysis technique that mainly focuses on on understanding the characteristics of a dataset.
 It involves using various statistical and visualization tools to explore data, identify patterns and uncover insights and relationships.

 Exploratory data analysis is an important step in the data analysis step.